Pakistani rescuers free 2 children from dangling chairlift; 6 more trapped | Business

 Gulfaraz said the first wire broke at 7am while another cable broke down soon after.
 The passengers have been waiting for help since early morning, he said.

-Meanwhile, directing authorities to rescue all the people stuck in the chairlift, Interim Prime Minister Anwarul Haq Kakar asked the national and provincial disaster management authorities to utilise all the available resources and issued directives to ensure safety measures for cable cars in the hilly areas.
+Meanwhile, directing authorities to rescue all the people stuck in the chairlift, Interim Prime Minister Anwaar ul Haq Kakar asked the national and provincial disaster management authorities to utilise all the available resources and issued directives to ensure safety measures for cable cars in the hilly areas.

 According to a local school teacher, Zafar Iqbal, at least 150 students take the hazardous journey to school by cable car every day due to the lack of road facilities in the area, the Dawn newspaper reported.